-This user's guide provides information that will help you set up and operate your printer.
+This user's guide provides information that will help you set up and operate all of the models in the AMT Datasouth ACCEL-6300 printer series.
 If you are using the printer for the first time, you should perform the procedures in sections 1, 2 and 3 to set up the printer.
 Then, use section 4 to learn how to use control panel functions.
 The rest of the guide contains reference information that will help you get the most from your printer.